Area Rugs

 Ramsbury Beige Trellis Wool Rug

-• Close-up of the hand-tufted Winta Charcoal Wool Area Rug.
-Ash, gray, and sage tones create a textured, farmhouse style.
-Design-Rectangle-23 Living room scene with a Winta Charcoal Wool Area Rug, gray chair, and wood media console.
-Roomscene-Rectangle
+• Close-up of the hand-tufted Winta Beige Wool Area Rug.
+Cream, ivory, and white wool rug with a subtle horizontal pattern.
+Design-Rectangle-23 Living room scene with a Winta Beige Wool Area Rug runner, light wood floors, and a rattan cabinet.
+Roomscene-Runner

 Wool